 21.2 Current infrastructure priorities based on the evidence collected by consultation include more frequent but selective cutting of the roadside verges in summer to improve road safety and maximise wildlife habitats.
-They could include improvements to local green infrastructure and assets such as the village hall and recreation ground, a water supply to the allotments or an automated defibrillator.
+They could include improvements to local green infrastructure and assets such as the village hall and recreation ground, a water supply to the allotments.